 The Judgement of Constitutional Bench

 In April 2023, the Constitution Bench of the Supreme Court, while hearing the matter of N.N.
 Global Mercantile Pvt.
-Ltd. vs. Indo Unique Flame Ltd. & Ors., ruled that an arbitration clause in an unstamped contract shall be invalid and not enforceable in law.
-As per the Apex Court, if a contract is unstamped or insufficiently stamped, it would invalidate the agreement and render it legally non-existent.
+Ltd. vs. Indo Unique Flame Ltd. & Ors., stated that an arbitration clause in an unstamped contract is not enforceable and invalid in the law.
+As per the Supreme Court, if in any case a contract is not fully stamped, the contract will be deemed invalid and it will be rendered legally non-existent.

 This case was previously heard by a three-judge bench, who doubted the correctness of the Supreme Court’s judgement in similar cases concerned with the same legal issue – SMS Tea Estates vs. Chandmari Tea Co. and Garware Wall Ropes Ltd. vs. Coastal Marine Constructions.

-Garware Wall Ropes was quoted with approval in the matter of Vidya Drolia vs. Durga Trading Corporation by the three-judge bench and, thus, it was vital to refer to the Constitution Bench of the Supreme Court.
+Garware Wall Ropes was quoted with approval in the matter of Vidya Drolia vs. Durga Trading Corporation by the three-judge bench and, therefore, it was essential to make a reference to the Constitution Bench of the Supreme Court.

 While referring to the Constitution Bench, the question asked was – ‘whether the statutory bar mentioned in Section 35 of the Stamp Act, 1899 applicable to instruments, which are chargeable to stamp duty, be non-existent, unenforceable or invalid if the instrument is unstamped or insufficiently stamped?’

-However, this question was later reformulated by the Constitution Bench into – ‘whether the statutory bar mentioned in Section 35 of the Stamp Act, which is applicable to instruments chargeable to stamp duty, would deem the arbitration agreement mentioned in such an instrument non-existent if there was any payment pending for stamp duty on the said instrument.’
+However, this question was later reformulated and developed by the Constitution Bench into “whether the statutory bar mentioned in Section 35 of the Stamp Act, which is applicable to instruments chargeable to stamp duty, would deem the arbitration agreement mentioned in such an instrument non-existent if there was any payment pending for stamp duty on the said instrument.”

 Relevant Statutory Provisions